Make the Most of Your Traditional IRA†

 IRAs offer two distinct advantages in terms of taxes: potential deductibility of contributions and tax deferral on investment earnings.

 In addition, you can open an IRA or make contributions to an existing IRA as late as the deadline for filing a tax return for that year, not including extensions.
 That means you would have until April 15 of the following tax year to make a contribution for the prior tax year.
-Because of certain holidays for 2015, the deadline is extended to either April 18 or 19, 2016, depending on your state of residence.
+Because of certain holidays for 2017, the deadline is extended to April 18, 2017.

 Contributions to a traditional IRA may or may not be deductible from your earned income in a given tax year depending on your situation.
 Income limits apply if either you or your spouse participates in an employer-sponsored retirement savings plan.
 Deductibility is phased out over certain ranges of income as follows:

-Traditional IRA Deductibility Phaseout Ranges for 2015 and 2016*
+Traditional IRA Deductibility Phase-out Ranges for 2016 and 2017*

 $ in Thousands